paypal/gorealis/docs/getting-started.md

 $ sudo service aurora-scheduler restart
 ```

-### Using a custom client
-Pystachio does not yet support launching tasks using custom executors.
-Therefore, a custom
-client must be used in order to launch tasks using a custom executor.
-In this case,
-we will be using [gorealis](https://github.com/paypal/gorealis) to launch a task with
-the compose executor on Aurora.

 ## Using [dce-go](https://github.com/paypal/dce-go)
 Instead of manually configuring Aurora to run the docker-compose executor, one can follow the instructions provided [here](https://github.com/paypal/dce-go/blob/develop/docs/environment.md) to quickly create a DCE environment that would include mesos, aurora, golang1.7, docker, docker-compose and DCE installed.